 #1 Create your own Indoor Garden with Pot Plants

 This is our favourite – plants are hugely important.
-They are not only the most perfect accessory – on the mantel piece or coffee table – but also add life and added oxygen (although in tiny doses) to a room.
+Plants are not only the most perfect accessory on the mantel piece or coffee table.
+They also add life and added oxygen (although in tiny doses) to a room.
 What better than to pick plants at the garden centre and match them with a fabulous decorative spot?
-And then finding the right spot in the room and watch them grow?
-Some of the best indoor plants include the snake plant – or Sansevieria.
+With that we need to find the right spot in the room and watch them grow.
+Some of the best indoor plants include the snake plant, or Sansevieria.

-It’s not the prettiest plant, but if you arrange it well it can look gracious.
-And it’s low maintenance and one of the best air purifiers, removing toxins like formadehyde and nitrogen oxides from the air.
+The Sansevieria is not the prettiest plant, but if you arrange it well it can look gracious.
+And it’s low maintenance and one of the best air purifiers, removing toxins like formaldehyde and nitrogen oxides from the air.
 Match the plant up with a gorgeous pot – either a minimalist pot or ornate, the snake plant complements all types of decor.

 #2 Re-think the Sitting Room: Imagine how your Home could look and feel different

 Even if you haven’t got the energy or the money to re-design your home, it’s fun and a useful exercise to visualise the different possibilities.
 It’s so easy to do nothing about the home and let things slide and stay the same for years.
 Soon we’ll be looking for things to do indoors in order not to become disconnected from or immune to our own environment.
-How dull.
-Playing with different ideas and creating different living spaces – if only on paper or in our minds – is great fun and a healthy way to kill time, and hopefully productive.
+Playing with different ideas and creating different living spaces – if only on paper or in our minds – is great fun.
+And it’s a healthy way to kill time, and hopefully productive, too.

-#3 Become a Blogger – why not?
-Share your expertise on things to do indoors
+#3 Become a Blogger: Share your expertise on things to do indoors

 All that is required is computer and a minimal level of technical know-how…and LOTS of time.
 Have an idea, think of a domain name and buy it, pick a blogging platform and get started.
 It’s almost as easy as that.